COLOGUARD PLUS™ AND COLOGUARD® TEST: FAQS

 When a kit is received, the lab checks the kit DOM and applies the appropriate stability limit.

 - *Rate of coverage varies by state and region.
-Coverage rate only applies to Cologuard screening population.
+Coverage rate only applies to the Cologuard test screening population.

 - *Rate of coverage varies by state and region.
-Coverage rate only applies to Cologuard screening population.
+Coverage rate only applies to the Cologuard test screening population.